 If a student is unable to apply for confirmation of status within nine terms of admission as a graduate student (or by the deadline defined in the subject specific regulations if later), they must apply for a deferral of confirmation of status, otherwise their student status will lapse and their name will be removed from graduate register.
-It is possible to apply for a deferral of confirmation of status for up to three terms, as long as the total number of terms from admission as a graduate student does not exceed twelve.
+For part-time students, it is possible to apply for a deferral of confirmation of status for up to six terms, as long as the total number of terms from admission as a graduate student does not exceed twenty-four (eight years).